-We encourage all users to familiarise themselves with these guidelines to ensure that they can continue to contribute to the conversation.
+All comments are published at the editor’s discretion.
 We reserve the right to not publish or remove without notification comments which we feel are in breach of our guidelines.

 - Real names: In order to maintain transparency and open and considered debate, Beef Central will not accept comments from people who do not provide their full name (first name and surname).
 We accept that this policy will discourage some readers who prefer anonymity from posting comments but we believe the use of real names is important to help us maintain a transparent forum and a reasonable standard of debate.

 - Play the ball, not the player: We encourage committed, passionate and even heated debate on any of the issues or stories that Beef Central covers, but insults or insinuations are not part of this.
 We will not accept comments that contain personal remarks about the author of a story, about individuals mentioned in stories, or about others providing comment.

 - Play nicely: Bad language, derogatory remarks, name-calling, streams of invective, or threatening, insulting or harassing comments or which could be perceived as such will not be posted.